Robustness to corruption in pre-trained Bayesian neural networks: Experiments

 \textbf{Test-time batchnorm with BNNs, and \textshiftmatch{} with non-Bayesian methods.} Above, we focused on combining \textshiftmatch{} with BNNs, and we found that these models performed better than previous approaches used in the BNN literature \citep{izmailov2021bayesian,izmailov2021dangers}.
 However, \textshiftmatch{} could also be applied to non-Bayesian networks, and test-time batchnorm could be applied to BNNs.
 We therefore considered all possible combinations of \textshiftmatch{} and batchnorm with SGD, ensembles and HMC (Fig.~\ref{fig:batchnorm}).
 To ensure a fair comparison, we used networks, HMC samples, training code and experimental settings from \citet{izmailov2021bayesian}.
 To be more specific, for SGD, we used a network architecture identical to that of HMC: A ResNet-20 with batchnorm replaced by FRN.
 The ensemble model was constructed using $50$ SGD models with different initialisations.
 As the underlying network did not have batchnorm layers, we used a variant of \textshiftmatch{} to match the mean and the variance of each channel with the training sample statistics (see Fig.~\ref{fig:data_aug_sgd} for full batchnorm).

 In all cases we found that test-time batchnorm improved over plain models, and \textshiftmatch{} improved over test-time batchnorm.
 Confirming results from \citet{izmailov2021bayesian}, we found that HMC without either test-time batchnorm or \textshiftmatch{} performed very poorly: worse than ensembles for any level corruption.
-In contrast, with \textshiftmatch{}, HMC had the highest accuracy but similar test log-likelihoods to deep ensembles with \textshiftmatch{}.
+In contrast, with \textshiftmatch{}, HMC and deep ensembles performed very similarly.
 Indeed, \textshiftmatch{} gave spectacular improvements in accuracy of $24.6\%$ for HMC, and smaller improvements of $12.4\%$ for ensembles (Appendix Tab.~\ref{table:acc_diff_shiftmatch}).

-\textbf{Non-Bayesian \textshiftmatch{} with data augmentation and training time batchnorm.} Next, remember that \citet{izmailov2021bayesian} used an unusual setting without data augmentation or train-time batchnorm.
-We therefore additionally evaluated whether \textshiftmatch{} improved OOD robustness in the standard setting with data augmentation and train-time batchnorm.
-In particular, we trained a ResNet-20 using SGD with momentum, with an initial learning rate of $0.05$, a cosine annealing schedule, and a weight decay coefficient of $10^{-4}$.
-We augmented the training data through random horizontal flip and random crop.
-To combine \textshiftmatch{} with batchnorm, we added \textshiftmatch{} after the batchnorm layer.
-Again, we found that \textshiftmatch{} offered improvements over simply using batchnorm, especially at the higher corruption intensities (Fig.~\ref{fig:data_aug_sgd}).